 We only accept applications from students who wish to start in the fall semester.
 For specific deadlines, refer to the GSAS Programs, Requirements and Deadlines.

 What are the application requirements for your MA program?

 All applicants are required to submit a complete application for admission which can be found on the Graduate Admissions web page.
-In addition to the application form questions, applicants mut submit academic transcripts, GRE test scores, an academic writing sample no longer than 25 double-spaced pages, 3 letters of reference that show you to us in such a way that we can see how you would fit into our MA program, an intellectually focused Statement of Academic Purpose that provides us with an indication of what you want to study and how that somehow matches with what we have to offer as well as a Personal Statement.
+In addition to the application form questions, applicants mut submit academic transcripts, an academic writing sample no longer than 25 double-spaced pages, 3 letters of reference that show you to us in such a way that we can see how you would fit into our MA program, an intellectually focused Statement of Academic Purpose that provides us with an indication of what you want to study and how that somehow matches with what we have to offer as well as a Personal Statement.
 Foreign students whose primary language is not English are also required to submit TOEFL scores for admission into the Graduate School.
 We no longer require the GRE.

 What differentiates the Statement of Academic Purpose from the Personal Statement?